ernestkck/url-shortener/README.md

 # URL Shortener

-A URL shortening service that creates compact, secure short URLs with customisable aliases and expiration, built with Node.js and hosted on AWS.
+A fast URL shortening service that creates unique, randomised short URLs with customisable aliases and expiration, built with Node.js and hosted on AWS.

 ## Features

 - **Custom Aliases**: Create branded or memorable short links
 - **Expiration Control**: Set custom expiration dates or use the default 1-year lifespan
-- **Database**: PostgreSQL on Amazon RDS
+- **Fast redirects with in-memory cache**: Amazon ElastiCache for Redis is used for caching
-- **Amazon ElastiCache for Redis**: Improve performance with caching
+- **Unique and randomised URLs**: Unique counter with ID obfuscation to guarantee collision-free and randomised URL generation
-- **Secure and unique URLs**: Unique counter with ID obfuscation
+- **High availability and scalability**: PostgreSQL database on Amazon RDS
 - **Base62 Encoding**: Creates short, alphanumeric codes for all URLs

 ## Tech Stack